Garbaz/bachelor-thesis/README.md

 Main orientation paper: [Lightweight Implementations of Probabilistic Programming Languages Via Transformational Compilation](http://proceedings.mlr.press/v15/wingate11a/wingate11a.pdf)

 - Implement the infrastructure for traced probabilistic procedures
-- Implement a macro that allows for writing of probabilistic functions without having to manually interact with the tracing system directly
+- Implement a macro that allows for writing of probabilistic functions without having to interact with the tracing system directly
 - Implement an MCMC algorithm for general conditional inference

 ## Further references